Shashank-M-N/Text-Summarizer/README.md

 - The model is **fine-tuned** on the **[Samsum dataset](https://github.com/Shashank-M-N/Datasets/raw/main/summarizer-data.zip)**, which consists of human-written dialogues and their summaries.
 - It uses the **`google/pegasus-cnn_dailymail`** pre-trained transformer model for abstractive summarization.
 This model is optimized for handling long text inputs and generating concise summaries.
 - **Note**: The pre-trained model provided may not be highly accurate as it was trained on limited resources.
 Training took approximately **13 hours**, so be prepared if you plan to train the model from scratch.
+To use the model, download the zipped folder from the link, unzip it, and place it in the same directory as `app.py`.

 ## Features